PBogi/FivePDAudio/README.md

 # FivePDAudio
 This is a script for FivePD, a police modification for FiveM.
-You can find the download here: https://gtapolicemods.com/files/file/895-fivepd-audio-dispatch-audio/
+~~You can find the download here: https://gtapolicemods.com/files/file/895-fivepd-audio-dispatch-audio/~~ *GPM unfortunately shut down.
+Latest version is available under "Releases", but without the copyrighted audio files.*

 Feel free to create a pull request.